If you are here to learn how to spot fake Off-White Air Force 1 sneakers, you are in the right place.

 Just as always, let’s quickly look at the image with the fake vs real Off-White Nike Air Force 1 OG sneakers below.

 As you can see in the pictures above, the fake Off-White Air Force 1 OG pair has the “AIR” text looking less opaque and visible than the authentic one.
 The legit “AIR” text is more visible than the fake one.

 Not only that, but the replica Off-White Air Force 1 OG pair has its “AIR” text looking too thin, and the legit Off-White AF1s have their text thicker.

 For this step, you’ll have to flip your sneakers to the rear side of them and analyze the code stamp on the heel.

-The fake Off-White Air Force 1 OG pair has the whole text too narrowed and stretched out.
+First of all, the fake Off-White Air Force 1 OG pair has the whole text too narrowed and stretched out.
 Essentially, the replica sneakers have this text looking too small.

-The “9” character is too far away from the hashtag (#) next to it.
+Next up, the replica Off-White AF1s have their “9” character is too far away from the hashtag (#) next to it.
 On the authentic pair, there is less distance between these two, and they are closer to each other.

 The fake “K – 5” text has too much distance between the two characters.
 In fact, the dash (-) is different from the fake pair, and it also looks too small.